Kingston Hill Murder

 The Kingston Hill Murder was the case of Police Constable 356 V Fred Atkins, who was murdered on Kingston Hill, Kingston, Surrey, in 1881.

 The murder remains unsolved.
 The magazine Punch published a cartoon entitled "An Unequal Match" that October highlighting the dangers facing unarmed police.
 The case was instrumental in bringing about the arming of police officers, although it required a second fatal shooting, that of P.C.
-George Cole by a burglar, in 1882 and an attempted murder, of P.C.
-Patrick Boans, in 1883 before the authorities gave superintendents permission to arm their constables for night duty.
+George Cole by a burglar, in 1882, and the attempted murder of P.C.
+Patrick Boans in 1883, before the authorities gave superintendents permission to arm their constables for night duty.

-Fred Atkins was born in Walton-on-Thames in 1859, the son of a greengrocer, and joined the police in 14 May 1877; 356 Division V (Wandsworth).
+Fred Atkins was born in Walton-on-Thames in 1859, the son of a greengrocer, and joined the police on 14 May 1877; 356 Division V (Wandsworth).
 In 1881 he was lodging with John Pearmain, Inspector Of Police, and his family at the Police Station, Richmond, which was at 35 George Street until 1912.
 He was transferred from Richmond to Kingston on 15 August.